 Cell phones and Internet

 For many RVers, cell phones and internet are enormous expenses.
 They’re necessary for some, especially those who rely on fast internet and work from home or on the road.

 Fortunately, we don’t have very many restrictions.
 We can work anywhere, and while we don’t love a slow connection, we can deal with it.
 For this reason, much of our online work is simply done in coffee shops, libraries, and other public places.
 By using free Wi-Fi, we’ve cut down our monthly expenses tremendously.

 Still, we do like having the ability to connect to the internet at home sometimes.
-Therefore, we keep a low-cost Verizon hotspot plan active.
+For this reason, we keep a low-cost Verizon hotspot plan active.
 We use this in conjunction with our T-Mobile prepaid phones, which we pay $30 per line per month for.
 We have yet to run out of data even though none of our devices are unlimited.

 Using free Wi-Fi is a huge part of this.
 Other important steps we take to ensure we don’t use all of our data include:

 - Using the T-Mobile “Binge On” feature for all video streaming (Netflix, YouTube, etc.)

 - Carrying out all downloads and uploads while connected to free Wi-Fi.

 - Choosing offline options for our son’s schooling.

 - Disconnecting our devices from the internet when not in use to prevent accidental updates or downloads over our hotspot.

 Overall, we have a pretty nifty budget that allows us to have tons of fun, as well as plenty of leftover income to put into savings.
 While you’re working out your budget, you might also like these 20 Money Saving Tips For Frugal RVers